Denison Academic Quad

 Denison’s Academic Quad captures the heritage of a campus community dating back to 1831 while serving as the modern social hub of the university.
 EDGE aimed to honor the original campus plan completed by The Olmsted Brothers in 1923, while engaging the college community in an intentional master planning and design development process.

-Student participation in design meetings and workshops was exceptionally powerful, shining light on the university’s current needs.
-As a result, a series of goals and objectives were established for the quad that were addressed in the design process.
+Student participation in design meetings and workshops was exceptionally powerful, helping clarify the university’s current needs and priorities for the quad.
+In response, a series of goals and objectives were established and carried through the design process.

-• Material selections the blend facade of the 1962 Union with the classical quad context, and paving replaces “desire paths,” providing direct routes between key academic buildings.
+Material selections blend the facade of the 1962 Union with the classical character of the quad, while new paving replaces former desire paths with more direct routes between key academic buildings.

 Achieving a balance between the Olmsted plan and the voices of the college community, the revitalized Academic Quad embodies Denison University’s enduring legacy.
 This harmonious blend of heritage and modernity transforms the quad into a student-centric space that fosters academic and social interactions, celebrating the university’s past while paving the way for its future.